 - Combine keywords together (e.g. Foolishness + File = foolishnessfile.com)

-The cheapest and best hosting is siteground.
-Hands down.
-They also offer you a free domain name so you don’t need to purchase a domain name.
+My favorite hosting is siteground.
+They offer you a free domain name with every package so you don’t need to purchase a domain name desperately.
 Just purchase your hosting from siteground and you’ll get a free domain name.

 You can chat with their support team 24/7 if you have any problems and they’ll help you.